germanramos/hydra/Documentation/configuration.md

 #### Etcd arguments
 * `-addr` - The advertised public hostname:port for client communication.
 Defaults to `127.0.0.1:7401`.
 * `-apps-file` - The path of the application configuration file.
 Defaults to `/etc/hydra/apps.json`.
+* `-bind-addr` - The listening hostname for client communication.
+Defaults to advertised IP.
 * `-discovery` - A URL to use for discovering the peer list. (i.e `"https://discovery.etcd.io/your-unique-key"`).
 * `-peers` - A comma separated list of peers in the cluster (i.e `"203.0.113.101:7701,203.0.113.102:7701"`).
 * `-ca-file` - The path of the client CAFile.
 Enables client cert authentication when present.